Main Content

 Out of the Classroom and Into the World.

-Majors in Behavior Analysis and Therapy have numerous options to take what they learned in the classroom into the professional world.
+Students in the Master of Science in Behavior Analysis and Therapy program take what they learn in the classroom and apply it directly to hands-on professional settings.

 Get Involved in Science

-Although not a formal and required part of the degree program outside of the masters thesis, students are encouraged to participate as research assistants in any of the various research projects that faculty and doctoral students conduct.
-The range of topics is vast and the experiences are priceless.
+Although not a formal requirement outside of the master’s thesis, students are strongly encouraged to participate as research assistants on projects conducted by faculty and doctoral students.

 BAT Clinical Experience: